ftt-project/ftt/README.md

-# < NAME >
+# FTT

+## Financial Trading Tools

 > Finance is hard.
 Programming is hard.

-< NAME > is a financial asset management application that helps to make right decision on time.
+FTT is a financial asset management application that helps to make right decision on time.

 ## Main features